Skip to content

 prepare

-• Type: (result: Result<Collections>) => Promisable<void | false>
+• Type: (data: Result<Collections>, context: Context) => Promisable<void | false>

 Data prepare hook, executed before write to file.
 You can apply additional processing to the output data, such as modify them, add missing data, handle relationships, or write them to files. return false to prevent the default output to a file if you wanted.